Marina Durunda

 Marina Sergeyevna Durunda (born 12 June 1997) (Marina Sergey qızı Durunda;Марина Сергеевна Дурунда) is a retired Ukrainian-born Azerbaijani individual rhythmic gymnast.

 Durunda started her senior career in 2013, and soon became the leader of the Azerbaijani gymnastics and a three-time (2013-2015) national champion.
 She won a bronze medal at the 2015 European Championship in Minsk, and a silver medal at the inaugural 2015 European Games in Baku.
 Marina represented Azerbaijan at the 2016 Summer Olympics in Rio, and finished 9th in the all-around final.

+Personal life

+She currently lives in Cyprus.
+She got married in 2022 and owns Marina Durunda Gymnastics Academy in Limassol.

 Career

 Junior

 Durunda began practicing rhythmic gymnastics in 2001 at age four in Sevastopol.
 At age six, she and her family moved to Cyprus, where for seven years until 2012 she was the national champion and won all competitions of Cyprus.
 Unable to receive a Cypriot passport, she accepted an invitation to compete for Azerbaijan from the Azeri National Gymnastics Team Federation.

 As a junior, Durunda competed with the Azeri team at the 2012 European Championships and qualified for the ball final finishing 7th.
 She competed at the 2012 Aeon Cup in Japan finishing 3rd in all-around at the juniors event.